KXDY233/RWF/README.md

   _Attributed Density of States based Graph Embedding https://github.com/sawlani/A-DOGE_

+Ten graph datasets utilized in our paper are provided in data/processed/ folder.
-Some big files cannot be uploaded to GitHub.
+Two big ones cannot be uploaded to GitHub.
 The following shared zip file contains all the datasets in the required format. https://drive.google.com/file/d/1XxOIf04xpOoGaLIu0QOmvjqvx6P8678o/view?usp=sharing